White Beadboard Kitchen Cabinets – Cabinet Doors Makeover

 Once upon a time, the only place you’d find beadboard in a home was as wainscoting in the “necessary convenience room”.
 In the old days this side by side beadboard style were used to protect against moisture in the bathroom.

 This old construction standby is now increasingly found as a homey, countrified decorative statement in kitchens.
 Renovations utilizing beadboard can come in a variety of options.
-Some folks opt for keeping beadboard to backsplashes or wainscoting around the kitchen walls.
+Some folks opt for keeping beadboard or wainscoting around the kitchen walls.
 However, the intrepid folks at The Creative Crate have gone the extra mile and added white beadboard to their kitchen cabinet doors!

 Stacie and her husband wanted to update the look of their cabinetry, but didn’t want to rip out the existing cabinets and replace them.
 They struck on an ingenious idea, taking beadboard and inserting pieces cut to fit into the existing door panels.
 Fortunately, their cabinets had deeper trim around the door faces than average.
 Deep enough that beadboard could be affixed onto the door panels with construction adhesive without completely sacrificing the recessed look of the doors.
 They used caulk around the edges of the beadboard inserts to smooth the transition and make it less noticeable.